huiyic/huiyic.github.io/_posts/2021-01-08-character-is-destiny.md

 There is a comment in <a href="https://www.navalmanack.com/">The Almanack of Naval Ravikant</a>,where he mentions:

 ><i>"...There are tons and tons of options.
 We live on a planet of seven billion people, and we are connected to everybody on the internet.
 There are hundreds of thousands of careers available to you.
-There are so many choices. </i>
-><i>You're biologically not built to realize how many choices there are.
+There are so many choices. <br>You're biologically not built to realize how many choices there are.
 Historically, we've all evolved in tribes of 150 people."</i>

 If you don't get what you want, it doesn't mean you can't do a million other things in life.
 I personally feel it's about how open you are to opportunities, and also how badly you want it.